Disclosure: This post contains affiliate links, which means I earn a very small commission that helps fund my coffee habit. Thanks!

 - Jewelry and other accessories – When I asked my teen’s friends, they offered up bracelets and earrings as suggestions

 - Scrunchies – Yup, they’re back!
 Neutrals are good because they go with everything, but my teen says school colors are fun for spirit and game days, too.
+And the combo scrunchie/hair scarf is also really popular this year.

 - Key chain